 – Whether the date was at home or out of the house, so we can decide if we want a night out or a night in.

-– Whether we needed specific weather for the date – mini golfing in February… uh, no.
+– If we needed specific weather for the date – mini golfing in February… uh, no.

 – Whether it was something we could do with our boys or if we need to get a sitter.
 Sometimes, a sitter just isn’t available.
-We are lucky enough to live close to grandma (and free babysitting), but it isn’t always an option.
+We are lucky enough to live close to grandma (and free babysitting), but it isn’t always available.

-– How much more money the date was estimated to cost.
+– How much more money the date was estimated to cost out of pocket.
 We can choose a date that fits our budget and enjoy it without worrying that we will be breaking the bank.

 – If there is prior preparation that needs to be done and how long it will take to do.
-Fondue night may require a little grocery shopping before hand.
+For example, Fondue Night may require a little grocery shopping before hand.

 – How long the date will last.
 If we have all day, a long date is no big deal.
 But, if we only have an hour or two, we don’t have to worry so much about cutting our date short.
 It’s already planned to help us keep our schedule.